mtkuwav/manage-my-stocks/README.md

 docker-compose up -d
 ```

-4. Import ''db_scheme.php'' in phpMyAdmin in the database specified in the .env
+4. Import ´´db_scheme.php´´ in phpMyAdmin in the database specified in the .env

 5. (Optional) If you want to populate the database, execute this PHP script :
 ```sh